What Should You Pack For A Hospital Birth?

 Bring something comfortable to sleep in and make sure it is breastfeeding friendly.

 Again, make it breastfeeding friendly.
-Bring disposable knickers (go up 1-2 sizes) or ones you don't mind getting ruined – your post-birth bleed can be long and heavier than you’re used to.
+Bring disposable knickers (go up one to two sizes) or ones you don’t mind getting ruined – your post-birth bleed can be long and heavier than you’re used to.

 Clean bath towels x 2

 Hospital towels can be rough.
 After you’ve given birth you’re going to want a long, hot shower and so bring a soft and fluffy towel from home.